-If you slip and fell on someone else’s property, you’re probably thinking about filing a premises liability lawsuit against the property owner.
+If you slip and fall on someone else’s property, you’re probably thinking about filing a premises liability lawsuit against the property owner.

 But before taking legal action, it’s highly advised to estimate the value of your claim in order to have an upper hand and know what settlement would be fair and what would be unacceptable and outrageous.